wurthless-elektroniks/RGH1.3/install_rgh13_pico_fj.md

 ## Shit ya need

 You will need:
-- A supported RP2040-based device (supported are: Raspberry Pi Pico)
+- A supported RP2040-based device (supported are: Raspberry Pi Pico, RP2040 Zero)
 - 1x 22k ohm resistor for interfacing to the PLL point
 - One or two fast or ultrafast diode(s) (less than 5 ns recovery time) -- **THIS IS NON NEGOTIABLE!**
 - 1x any diode for interfacing to the POST bus